 We wish to define the concept of completeness for theories in $\eso$.
 Usually, one would define a complete theory to be one that semantically (or syntactically if there is a proof system available) entails, for every sentence $\phi$, either $\phi$ or $\neg\phi$.
 Since $\eso$ is a positive logic, this option is not viable.
 We can, however, give a definition that does not use negation and is equivalent for logics that are closed under negation.

 \begin{definition} Let $T$ be an existential second-order theory, i.e. a set of sentences of $\eso$.
-We say that $T$ is \emph{complete} if all of its models are $\eso$-equivalent, i.e. for all $\A,\B\models T$ and sentences $\phi$ of $\eso$, we have
+We say that $T$ is \emph{complete} if all of its models are $\eso$-equivalent, i.e. for all $\A,\B\models T$ and existential second-order sentences $\phi$, we have

 \end{definition}

 It may well be that the set of $\eso$-sentences true in a structure $\A$, which we denote by $\ESOTh(\A)$, is not complete in the above sense.
 For instance, if $\A$ is a $\{P\}$-structure, where $P$ is a unary predicate, such that $|P^\A| = \aleph_1$ and $|\A\setminus P^\A| = \aleph_0$, then $\ESOTh(\A)$ does not contain the sentence expressing that there is a bijection between $P^\A$ and its complement, but by the Löwenheim--Skolem theorem $\ESOTh(\A)$ has a countable model, and such a model will satisfy said sentence.
 It turns out that a complete first-order theory has a unique $\eso$-completion, consisting of every $\eso$-sentence that is consistent with the first-order theory.
 We will discuss this in \cref{Section: Complete Theories}.
 We point out the following corollary on complete $\eso$-theories, which immediately follows by the previous Löwenheim--Skolem theorem.